-Pauline is a past Director of the Pauline Jewett Institute of Women’s Studies (2000-2005) and a former Director of the School of Indigenous and Canadian Studies (2005-2007).
-She served as Associate Dean of Research and Graduate Affairs for the Faculty of Arts and Social Sciences and Acting Director of the School of Indigenous and Canadian Studies (2013-2014).
-She is currently Interim Associate Vice-President, Research & International.
+Pauline is a past Director of the Feminist Institute of Social Transformation (formerly the Pauline Jewett Institute of Women’s Studies) from 2000-2005 and a former Director of the School of Indigenous and Canadian Studies from 2005-2007.
+She served as Associate Dean of Research and Graduate Affairs for the Faculty of Arts and Social Sciences and Acting Director of the School of Indigenous and Canadian Studies from 2013-2014.
+She is currently Dean of the Faculty of Arts and Social Sciences.

 - women’s movements and feminist activism

 - gender and leadership

 - gender and nation branding

 - gender equality measurement